Mazda 6 Acceleration Hesitation

 In an effort to improve fuel economy, many carmakers are introducing systems that shut down the engine when the car is idling.
 Mazda's system is called i-stop, and it's designed to restart the engine quickly and smoothly when you take your foot off the brake pedal.

-One side effect of this system is that there's a slight delay when you first step on the gas pedal after starting the engine.
+One side effect of this system is that there's a slight delay when you first step on the accelerator after starting the engine.
 This can be annoying, especially if you're used to driving a car without i-stop.

 If you find the delay bothersome, Mazda allows you to adjust the amount of time that elapses between taking your foot off the brake and the engine restarting.
 The setting is buried deep in the vehicle's computer menu, and it's not something that a dealer can change for you.